whitelamp-uk/blotto2/README.md

 The new BLOTTO_MAKE_DB will then have the data from a selection of tables from existing_db.
 See the variable "$tables" in scripts/clone.php

-This selection is cloned because at least one column in these tables cannot be derived from payment data or by calculation.
+These tables are cloned because at least one column in these tables cannot be derived from payment data or by calculation.